 The following are the definitions of the terms used to characterize handicraft goods:

-(e) traditional manual skills – skills handed down from generation to generation, such as: appliqué work, knitting, beating, knotting, branding, moulding, carving, needlework, chasing, netting, crocheting, painting, cutting, plaiting, drawing, printing, dyeing, punching, embossing, quilting, embroidering rubbing, enamelling, scraping or scratching, engraving, studding, etching, tatting, filigreeing, tooling, hammering twisting, inlaying weaving or joining.
+(e) Traditional manual skills – skills handed down from generation to generation, such as: appliqué work, knitting, beating, knotting, braiding, moulding, carving, needlework, chasing, netting, crocheting, painting, cutting, plaiting, drawing, printing, dyeing, punching, embossing, quilting, embroidering rubbing, enamelling, scraping or scratching, engraving, studding, etching, tatting, filigreeing, tooling, hammering twisting, inlaying weaving or joining.

 Documentary evidence of handicraft goods